 3. The Savannah Way

 For those with plenty of time on their hands and a strong sense of adventure, the Savannah Way is an intriguing road trip through rugged, exciting territory.
 It spans over 3500 kilometres across the northern region of Australia, linking Broome in Western Australia with tropical Cairns in the north of Queensland.
 Along the way you’ll pass tropical savannahs, deserted mining towns, and an abundance of wildlife.
-Cap off your journey with a trip to the Great Barrier Reef.
+Cap off your journey with a trip to the Great Barrier Reef, or visit a beautiful zoo in Sydney that your kids would love!

 4. The Nullarbor